PRENUPTIAL AGREEMENT – SHORT RECKONINGS MAKE LONG FRIENDS

 3. What is Different Between Concluding a Marriage Agreement and the Statute?

-On contrary to that, everything that is obtained prior to marriage or during, however not through one spouse’s work engagement (for example by gift or inheritance) is acknowledged as sole property of the spouse.
+On the contrary to that, everything that is obtained prior to marriage or during, however not through one spouse’s work engagement (for example by gift or inheritance) is acknowledged as the sole property of the spouse.

-This assumption, however, does not align with a variety of partners relationships that we meet in real life.
+This assumption, however, does not align with a variety of partner relationships that we meet in real life.
 Hence, as much as this kind of relationship is a symbiosis of different roles, differences, and disbalance in actual contribution to the joint property are often obvious.
 In such cases, the law must be modified so it can fit into the scope of reality.
 This is when the marriage agreement should play its part.

 By entering into this kind of contract, spouses can exclude their relationship form the Statute provisions that recognize a spouse’s property (obtained by investing work and time) as joint marital property.
 In addition to that, the ownership rights to their future property can be regulated in a way that it represents the reflection of partners actual contribution to that property.